ridgeworks/pPEGpl/docs/pPEG_API_Guide.md

 - *-PosOut* - a positive integer `>= PosIn` containing the position in `Input` after executing the extension predicate.
 - *-Result* - any result (normally a *ptree* or `[]`) the extension wishes to define

-The `pPEG` pack predefines a couple of extensions which will be used as examples.
-The first is the `???` extension which just invokes the SWI-Prolog debugger:
+Here's an example of an extension "named" `???`which just invokes the SWI-Prolog debugger:
 ```
 ???("",_Env,_Input,PosIn,PosIn,[]) :- trace.
 ```